wgervasio/wgervasio/README.md

 <hr>

 - I am the youngest Member of Technical Staff at Microsoft AI's core product team.
-- I ledthe ML/AI Receipt Recognition project at Instacart that detects discrepancies across 80%+ of orders and gained an exception from leadership to ignore all years of experience requirements for promotion.
+- I led the Receipt Recognition project at Instacart that detects discrepancies across 80%+ of orders, driving millions in savings per month.
+I gained an exception from leadership to ignore all years of experience requirements for a promotion within my first 6 months.

 <hr>